MargaretChampion/splicing-with-age-and-state-in-oocytes/README.md

 - At the level of skipped-exon (SE) events, the current analysis identifies a small set of moderate-confidence candidate events, but does not support a strong global shift in splicing patterns with either age or chromatin state.
 This may reflect partial masking by cell-state heterogeneity in aggregate comparisons, or that skipped-exon variation is not a dominant axis of transcriptomic variation in these oocytes under the conditions analyzed.
 - That said, skipped exons represent only one class of alternative splicing events.
 Analysis of additional event types (A5/A3 and intron retention) is ongoing, and may reveal patterns not captured in the SE analysis.

+- ###### additional analysis ###
+- I used a published NSN/SN transcriptomic signature defined in an independent dataset and projected it onto the oocyte transcriptomes as a state score prior to downstream classification analyses.
+The resulting signature scores cleanly recapitulated the previously reported SN/NSN classifications within the dataset, validating the reconstructed chromatin-state assignments.
+Consistent with both the original study and downstream expression analyses, chromatin configuration emerged as a dominant axis of transcriptomic variation, while age-associated structure remained detectable but substantially weaker.

 ## Current workflow status

 - **SE (skipped exon):** stable and analyzed